cwcon/push/setup.md

 Features and fixes for *Push* should be kept on separate, topical branches.
 In this case, we’ll pretend someone is on a typo-fixing rampage.
 All of the fixes, in other words, are catching typos.
-No major content rewrites, or CSS style fixes, or anything like that (each of those would get there own feature branch).
+No major content rewrites, or CSS style fixes, or anything like that (each of those would get their own feature branch).

 1. To prepare a topical branch for typos, run: